lemoinem/lemoinem.github.com/_posts/2013-04-11-centralizing-server-access.md

 PS: Of course, you don't always want everybody to be able to login into your servers, but that's what [pam_access](http://linux.die.net/man/5/access.conf) is for.

+PPS: If you want to help improve SSSD and its tool suite, you may want to take a look to [F19 test days](http://fedoraproject.org/wiki/QA/Fedora_19_test_days).
+There are three related test days currently planed: 2013-05-09 for SSSD Improve and AD Integration, 2013-04-18 and 2013-06-06 for FreeIPA (AD and MFA).